 The noise of 220 colonies of bees in close proximity is quite overwhelming, it’s all you can hear.
 Arnold shows me inside the hives, first blowing smoke into them; this apparently imitates a fire in the hive and the bees gorge themselves on their honey to save it, making them listless and less likely to swarm or sting.
 Apparently an average person would need 1,100 stings from a honeybee before death: scant assurance as there were potentially 11-million of them within 25 metres.
 Imagine that number making a beeline up my baggy shorts!
 The bees Arnold shows me are unique to Malta – Apis Mellifera Ruttneri – and according to Arnold, make the best honey… it was now time to judge for myself.

 Honey is used in lots of Maltese dishes, I tried it in a deep-fried dish using Maltese goat cheese with wild thyme honey.
 It’s big business here and Arnold produces and sells a lot of the stuff.
 He personally loves it on red potatoes and simple roast fish dishes.

 I go for the orange blossom flavour, as you recall harvested by these industrious insects in April.
 It’s so light, refreshing and sweet but with the subtle zing of citrus; absolutely divine and by far the best honey I’ve ever tasted.
 Also, did you know that honey is the only foodstuff containing all the necessary nutrients a human needs to not only survive but to develop both physically and mentally.
 It really is Maltese gold!

-Read my previous blogs on Maltese wine and Maltese olive oil… I’d joined our friend Gennaro Contaldo on the trip to Malta and in the spring his series of videos on Jamie’s Food Tube channel will be showing you how to make the most of the beautiful produce of Malta.
+Read my previous blog on Maltese olive oil… I’d joined our friend Gennaro Contaldo on the trip to Malta and in the spring his series of videos on Jamie’s Food Tube channel will be showing you how to make the most of the beautiful produce of Malta.